White & Nerdy: Music video

-The single has an accompanying music video, which was recorded in high definition.
-The video, loosely parodying the video for Chamillionaire's "Ridin'" and following the song's lyrics, shows Yankovic, dressed as a stereotypical nerd with a buttoned-up polo shirt, dress slacks, and horn-rimmed glasses attempting to fit in with the "gangsters" (the first ones being Keegan-Michael Key and Jordan Peele), in a blue 1967 Chevy Impala convertible but instead either scaring them away, causing them to flip him the bird, or to direct him away from their group and instead towards a herd of other "nerds".
+The single has an accompanying music video, which was recorded in digital high definition, unusual for the time, although there was no practical way to share the format en masse at the time.
+The video, loosely parodying the video for Chamillionaire's "Ridin'" and following the song's lyrics, shows Yankovic, dressed as a stereotypical nerd with a buttoned-up polo shirt, dress slacks, and horn-rimmed glasses attempting to fit in with the "gangsters" (the first ones being Keegan-Michael Key and Jordan Peele), in a blue 1967 Chevy Impala convertible (Yankovic is later depicted as owning a Toyota Prius) but instead either scaring them away, causing them to flip him the bird, or to direct him away from their group and instead towards a herd of other "nerds".
 These scenes include shots that directly parody the "Ridin'" video, including similar outfits by both artists.
 Yankovic is seen at night dancing in front of a set of road flares arranged in the form of Pac-Man, similar to the shot of Chamillionaire in front of the figure of a lizard, his personal logo.
 Another repeated scene shows Yankovic along with Donny Osmond—the "whitest guy I could think of", according to Yankovic—dancing in front of the Schrödinger equation, mimicking shots of Chamillionaire and Krayzie Bone from the "Ridin'" video.
 Yankovic had found Osmond to be eager to be in the video, having memorized the song before recording as well as having his various moves already figured out before filming.